Grégory Woolley: The Rockers

 Woolley served as the bodyguard for Boucher and was the best assassin working for the Angels.
 Woolley was known as "Picasso" in the Montreal underworld because it was said that he was such an "artist" when it came to killing, having first killed at the age of 17 when he killed another Haitian immigrant and gang member.
-Woolley was said to have done such an "exquisite" job at carving up his rival that he earned the nickname "Picasso", and he was ultimately made the president of the Rockers by Boucher, becoming the first black man to ever head an outlaw biker club in Canada.
+Woolley was said to have done such an "exquisite" job at carving up his rival that he earned the nickname "Picasso", and he was ultimately made the president of the Rockers by Boucher, becoming the first black man to lead an outlaw biker club in Canada, since Rod McLeod of the long defunct Montreal chapter of the Satan's Choice MC in the 1970s.
 Francis Boucher joined the Rockers with the aim of following his father into the Hells Angels, which put him under Woolley's authority.
 Besides for the Hells Angels, Woolley's closest allies were members of the "Young Turk" faction of the Rizzuto crime family, such as Francesco Arcadi, Lorenzo "the Skunk" Giordano, and Francesco "Chit" Del Balso.

 On 20 December 1996, Woolley murdered a Rock Machine biker, Pierre Beauchamp, whom he shot and killed when he was using his pager inside of his truck, which was parked on the street.
 Woolley fled in an automobile with stolen license plates, which he later abandoned to take the Metro.
 The get-away driver was another Rocker, René "Balloune" Charlebois, whom Woolley was to be closely associate with.
 Found abandoned near the metro station was the gun used to kill Beauchamp along with a toque, which had some hair samples.
 Afterwards, Woolley went to a bar to tell several other Rockers that he had just "gotten one" for the Hells Angels.
 Woolley told another Rocker, Stéphane Sirois, who later turned Crown's evidence, that the orders to kill Beauchamp had come from Boucher, who told him not to take any money from Beauchamp as Boucher did not want Montrealers to think that the murder was a drug deal gone bad.